go-xiaohei/pugo/doc/source/page/en/docs/cmd/1-build.md

 template = "docs.html"
 ```

-`build` command can not only build all contents to website html files, but also migrate other data to source and deploy built data to third party system.
+`build` command can build all contents to website html files。

 ### Just Build